 Metropolitan Redevelopment Agency

-This is accomplished through strategic planning, creating Metropolitan Redevelopment Areas, working with community groups and leaders to establish their priorities, purchasing property for projects that can act as an anchor for other new development in the area, issuing Requests for Proposals to develop the City owned property and then setting up public/private partnerships where the private sector is the developer.
+The Metropolitan Redevelopment Agency promotes redevelopment (both housing and commercial) in distressed neighborhoods.
+This is accomplished through strategic planning, creating metropolitan redevelopment areas, working with community groups and leaders to establish their priorities, purchasing property for projects that can act as an anchor for other new development in the area, issuing requests for proposals (RFPs) to develop the City owned property and then setting up public/private partnerships where the private sector is the developer.

 Metropolitan Redevelopment Areas

-Albuquerque's Metropolitan Redevelopment Agency is responsible for infill development in established Metropolitan Redevelopment Areas (MRAs), and in accordance with the Centers and Corridors approach to development outlined in the Comprehensive Plan and the City of Albuquerque's goals.
-The Centers and Corridors concept provides a rational framework for the efficient allocation of public and private resources, concentrating on land uses for greater efficiency, stability, image, diversity and control.
-MRAs and Centers and Corridors are the areas where problems caused by lack of investment and deterioration have created the need for special intervention on the part of the City.
-The Metropolitan Redevelopment Agency promotes the development of neighborhoods through housing and commercial revitalization.
-To accomplish these goals, we work closely with community organizations, neighborhood organizations and developers.
-The Agency utilizes resources of the Metropolitan Redevelopment Fund and Federal Community Development Block Grants, as well as other funds that include local and state capital funds.
+Albuquerque’s Metropolitan Redevelopment Agency is responsible for infill development in established Metropolitan Redevelopment Areas (MRAs), and in accordance with the centers and corridors approach to development outlined in the Comprehensive Plan and the City of Albuquerque’s goals.
+The centers and corridors concept provides a rational framework for the efficient allocation of public and private resources, concentrating on land uses for greater efficiency, stability, image, diversity and control.
+MRAs and centers and corridors are the areas where problems caused by lack of investment and deterioration have created the need for special intervention on the part of the City.